JoshuaMichaelHall654/Single-Qubit-Simulator/README.md

 ### In Progress:
 - Hadamard Gate
 #### Current Phase: In development
+- Measurement - calculating probabilities that the state ends up in one state or another.
+X, Y, and Z bases for sure, maybe other relevant ones as time goes on.
 #### Current Phase: Being tested or refactored
 - "Normalize For Me" button - allow the user to let the simulator normalize for them.
 Don't want to auto normalize just in case the user made a typo
 - "Reset to Starting State" button - if the user applied too many gates, they can start over from the beginning